-The aim of the package listArray
+The aim of the package listArray is to create a data

 object which looks like an array, but behaves like a list.
 Thus,